-Often called a tourist trap, and yet, the quality of the products, service, and location cannot be toppled.
+Often called a tourist trap, and yet, the quality of the products, service, and location cannot be topped.

 Pavé, known for its excellent baristas and distinguished coffee beverages, is also raved for its fresh bakery and jams; any of their buttery croissants, fruit tarts, and cream-filled brioche rolls with their house-made coffee are a perfect combo to start the day.

-The city of Milan hosts a festival in the honor of its patron saint, governor, and bishop, Saint Ambrose, on December 7th every year.
+The city of Milan hosts a festival in honor of its patron saint, governor, and bishop, Saint Ambrose, on December 7th every year.